Table of Contents

 Since tarantulas are cold blooded creatures that hail from hot countries typically found in the Southern Hemisphere, they may require artificial heating if you do not live in a warm part of the world.
 Heating lamps or heat pads are the usual choices, and these can be purchased online or at a local exotic pet store.
 However, the vast majority of tarantula owners (and this writer puts herself into this category) do not advocate using artificial heat sources as these could dry out your spider.
 Better just to ensure the room the spider is kept in is warm enough (even room temperature is fine in most cases).

 Once you have a tank, you will need to make sure that it has a suitable substrate base (to almost ‘mimic’ the spider’s natural environment) as will allow the tarantula to behave more naturally (tarantulas like to burrow).
 You could use coir, which is condensed coconut shell.
 This is sold in brick form and needs to be soaked in water before being placed in the tank.
-If interested, Amazon has a range of coir products; click hereOpens in a new tab. to take a look.
+If interested, Amazon has a range of coir products; click here to take a look.
 Alternatively, try using chemical-free potting soil or compost.

 Tarantulas require a humid environment, so you will need to regularly spray/mist the tank.
 If you allow the tank to get too dry, the tarantula could become unwell and possibly even die.
 A water dish from which your tarantula can drink is also essential.
 Choose a shallow dish with around an inch of water.